hiroshima-cu-j2p/klout/README.md

 klout
 =====

-Social Shopping - Clout for Bulk Social Shopping
+Social Shopping - Negotiation based auction model, allow your numbers to lower the price.